 That popularity lead to multiple sequels, spinoffs and TV specials over the years -- The Brady Bunch Hour (1976-77), The Brady Girls Get Married (1981), The Brady Brides (1981), A Very Brady Christmas (1988), The Bradys (1990), The Brady Bunch Movie (1995) and A Very Brady Sequel (1996).
 Most recently, all of the Brady child stars reunited on the HGTV series, A Very Brady Renovation, which completed a major renovation on the house that was used for The Brady Bunch's exterior shots.
 Around the same time, three of the former Brady kids appeared as guest judges on Chopped on The Food Network.
 One thing is clear -- everyone knows the Brady Bunch family, even decades after the show ended.

-Here's what the main cast has been up to since the show ended in 1974.
+Here's what the main Brady Bunch cast has been up to since the original series ended in 1974.

 Reed appeared in various TV shows over the years including Wonder Woman, Hawaii Five-O, Charlie's Angels, Fantasy Island, Hunter, The Love Boat and Murder, She Wrote.
 He was also applauded for his performance as a transgender doctor on the medical drama Medical Center in 1975.
 In 1992, Reed passed away.
 His death was attributed to colon cancer.
 Shortly after Reed's death, a copy of his death certificate listed H.I.V. infection among "significant conditions contributing to death."